-- A. The Board approved the 2017-2018 student-funded exchange program with the Coláiste Chiaráin High School in Limerick, Ireland.
+- A. Administration recommends approval of the 2017-2018 student-funded exchange program with the Coláiste Chiaráin High School in Limerick, Ireland.
 This exchange provides a 2 week opportunity between students at Spring-Ford Area High School and students at Coláiste Chiaráin High School.
-Exact dates to be determined. - B. The Board approved entering into a five-year agreement with Finalsite for the use of the Open Integration Tools.
-Funding will come from the Technology Budget and shall not exceed a total of \$23,800.00 (\$1,800.00 for the 2016-2017 school year and then \$5,500.00 for the remaining four years of the contact). - C. The Board approved of a contract between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the Virtual High School (VHS) Participation Consortium.
-The annual membership fee for the 2017-2018 school year is \$5,400.00 and will be paid from the Curriculum and Instruction Budget. - D. The Board approved the acceptance of the Pottstown Area Health and Wellness Foundation Grant in the amount of \$64,000.00.
+Exact dates to be determined. - B. Administration recommends entering into a five-year agreement with Finalsite for the use of the Open Integration Tools.
+Funding will come from the Technology Budget and shall not exceed a total of \$23,800.00 (\$1,800.00 for the 2016-2017 school year and then \$5,500.00 for the remaining four years of the contact). - C. Administration recommends approval of a contract between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the Virtual High School (VHS) Participation Consortium.
+The annual membership fee for the 2017-2018 school year is \$5,400.00 and will be paid from the Curriculum and Instruction Budget. - D. Administration recommends the acceptance of the Pottstown Area Health and Wellness Foundation Grant in the amount of \$64,000.00.
 The grant will continue to support our district-wide Healthy Choices Program.